 PREMIER CARE YOU CAN COUNT ON

-The orthopedics team at Riley at IU Health is nationally recognized and highly ranked in the 2013-2014 Best Children’s Hospitals Edition of the U.S.News and World Report for our quality of care and excellence in clinical services and results.
+The orthopedics team at Riley at IU Health is nationally recognized and highly ranked in U.S.News & World Report as one of the best children’s hospitals for our quality of care and excellence in clinical services and results in orthopedics.
 Because of our national reputation, many of our patients and their families travel from around the state and from neighboring regions to receive treatment from our specialists and physicians.

 We understand that your child requires delicate, tailored care.
 All of our team members are pediatric trained and specialize in either pediatric orthopedic surgery or sports medicine.
 Our physicians and specialists work together to ensure your child receives the comprehensive care they deserve.
 We inform you every step of the way, answering any questions you may have.

 We also have clinical support services that make it possible for us to provide 24-hour acute pediatric services, including:

 Your goal is to obtain the best care for your child.
 Our goal is to guarantee that your child receives that care.